gsunit/Competitive-Programming-Journey-for-Interviews/README.md

   - **To find -ve cycle reachable from s**: During the Vth iteration, let `x` be the last vertex for which a relaxation was made. `x` either lies on the cycle or is reachable from it.
 Then follow `x`'s ancestors till you reach the -ve cycle.
 Going back |V| time from `x` will ensure that you are definitely in the -ve cycle.
 Then we can trace the cycle.

-  - **To find any -ve cycle**: Initialize all d[v] to 0 (instead of 0), as if we were trying to find shortest path from all vertices simoltaneously.
+  - **To find any -ve cycle**: Initialize all d[v] to 0 (instead of INF), as if we were trying to find shortest path from all vertices simoltaneously.
 The validity of -ve cycle detection remains the same.

   - **Gotchas**: